TN 126 (09-24)

 3. Example of personal effects or other personal property

-Mrs. Willis received $10,000 from an insurance settlement.
-The claims representative (CR) later develops how she spent the $10,000.
+A recipient received $10,000 from an insurance settlement.
+The claims representative (CR) later develops how they spent the $10,000.

-Mrs. Willis paid back creditors with $7,000, and purchased $3,000 in jewelry that she ordinarily wears.
+The recipient paid back creditors with $7,000, and purchased $3,000 in jewelry that they ordinarily wear.

-Because Mrs. Willis wears the jewelry, the CR must determine if SSA can exclude the jewelry from resources as personal effects or a countable resource, in the form of other personal property.
+Because Mthey wear the jewelry, the CR must determine if SSA can exclude the jewelry from resources as personal effects or a countable resource, in the form of other personal property.

-Mrs. Willis’s statements establish that the jewelry has no family significance and that she purchased the jewelry for its value, as a means to spend down the $10,000.
+The recipient's statements establish that the jewelry has no family significance and that they purchased the jewelry for its value, as a means to spend down the $10,000.

 The CR correctly determines that the jewelry is not an excludable personal effect because an item purchased for its value cannot be a personal effect.
 The CR also correctly determines to consider the jewelry as “other personal property” and evaluates it using normal resource counting rules.